chaolongwang/SEEKIN/README.md

 ## 1 Description

-SEEKIN is a software program for estimating kinship coefficients for samples which are sequenced at low sequencing coverage (typically lower than 1x).
+SEEKIN is a software program for estimating kinship coefficients for samples sequenced at low sequencing coverage (typically lower than 1x).
 The key features of this program include:
 * Account for the genotype uncertainties by leveraging the haplotype information from study or external samples.
 * Estimate kinship for heterogenous samples with population structure and admixture.
 * Analyze thousands of individuals in saving memory usage and computational time by utilizing the "single producer/consumer" design.